-During a recent audit of our production AWS accounts, the InfoSec team at ATCQ identified an AWS ECR registry that the Support team had full admin rights to.
+During a recent audit of our production AWS accounts, the InfoSec team at ATCQ identified an AWS ECR registry that the Support team had full admin rights.
 Given that this registry is serving container images for production workloads, the InfoSec team determined that only select members of the Dev team should be able to interact with the ECR.

 The Operations team has been tasked with implementing an ECR resource policy to remove all access for the Support team, but they aren’t sure what is the best method to do so:

 - Via the ECR resource itself as a resource policy

 - Via the KMS key that’s used to encrypt the ECR